 That sort of mental clarity was at the heart of Disney’s problem during those years.
 Clearly there was opportunity in building out resort rooms, but it wouldn’t be by Marriott.
-In the end Bill Marriott decided not to purchase Disney, and ended up using its money to buy back an extensive amount of its own stock.
-After completing Epcot Center, Disney would start design on the Grand Floridian Resort.
-But in the Seventies it missed the boat to being more actively in the resort business–the profits of which might have better enabled them to finance Epcot Center, and would have kept them away from later financial duress.
+In the end, Bill Marriott decided not to purchase Disney, and ended up using its money to buy back an extensive amount of its own stock.
+After completing EPCOT Center, Disney would start design on the Grand Floridian Resort.
+But in the 70s, it missed the boat to being more actively in the resort business–the profits of which might have better enabled them to finance EPCOT Center, and would have kept them away from later financial duress.

 2. Be In Charge of The Magic You Make.
-Afterwards Al Checchi went to work with the Bass brothers in Texas, and advised them to purchase a 25% stake in Disney.
+Afterwards, Al Checchi went to work with the Bass brothers in Texas, and advised them to purchase a 25% stake in Disney.
 The Bass brothers were instrumental in their role in bringing change to Disney, especially in the form of Michael Eisner and Frank Wells.
 Al advised Michael and Frank to go into a partnership with Marriott to have them build and operate all of the new hotels and convention space needed.
-The advantages of that were that Marriott had a worldwide reservations system in place, knew in and out the convention business–something Disney still wasn’t doing much of, and was very solid in its abilities to run a hotel operation.
+The advantages of that were that Marriott had a worldwide reservations system in place, knew the convention business in and out–something Disney still wasn’t doing much of–and was very solid in its abilities to run a hotel operation.

 But did Marriott create magic?